by Rob Kirby

 Tom: Did you read that before you wrote your thesis?

 Tom: I actually looked at your thesis a few years ago.
-My student was trying to look for examples of multivalued fields, and especially the section about multivalued fields and multiple orders looks like it could have been taken almost directly from Robinson’s book.
+My student Will Johnson was trying to look for examples of multivalued fields, and especially the section about multivalued fields and multiple orders looks like it could have been taken almost directly from Robinson’s book.

 Lou: Well, of course Robinson didn’t consider multiple-valued fields, but I mean it was certainly the first time that someone considered valued fields from a model theoretic perspective.
 Yes.
 So I’m pretty sure I did read that book — I did read much of it when I was a graduate student before finishing my thesis.
 I do remember thinking of possible thesis topics.
 I had to, you know, invent some topic that I could work on, and at some point I decided, “OK, let’s look what happens if you have fields with more than just one valuation.”
 And I figured out enough to say at some point to Macintyre when I met him, “I think I figured out that the theory of fields with more than one valuation has a model companion.”
 And I asked, “Do you think that would be interesting?”
 And he said, “Oh, yes, that would be very interesting to write out.”
 So I decided this will be part of my thesis.
 Right.